matiaC90/SvgGraphicUtils/README.md

 # SvgGraphicUtils
-A libraty with utilty of svg
+A library /utilities of svg, with CSS3 Animation.
+The aim is create graph structure only svg without D3.